The maximum number of tables that can be referenced in the definition of a view is 61.

 ALGORITHM = TEMPTABLE in the view definition.)

 table that is used in a view definition.
 No warning results from

 even though this invalidates the view.
 Instead, an error occurs

 TABLE can be used to check for views that have been

 With regard to view updatability, the overall goal for views is that if any view is theoretically updatable, it should be updatable in practice.
-MySQL as quickly as possible.
 Many theoretically updatable views can be updated now, but limitations still exist.
-For details, see Section 23.5.3, “Updatable and Insertable Views”.
+For details, see Section 25.5.3, “Updatable and Insertable Views”.

 There exists a shortcoming with the current implementation of

 views.
 If a user is granted the basic privileges necessary to

 SHOW CREATE VIEW on